lipinght/PBICookbook/ServicePrincipal/ServicePrincipal.md

 ![groupcreation.png](images/creategroup.png)

-Step 3: Enable Service Principle in Power BI Tenant Setting
+Step 3: Enable Service Principal in Power BI Tenant Setting

 1. Go to [admin portal](https://app.powerbi.com/admin-portal/tenantSettings) in Power BI ( you have to have Power BI Admin rights in order to do this step).